timwright12/site/posts/user-timing-api.md

 ---
 title: "Performance Testing with the User Timing API"
 date: "2017-03-04"
-categories:
-  - "engineering"
 tags:
   - "performance"
+layout: layouts/post.njk
 ---

 Performance is the first thing a user experiences on a site.
 In many ways it doesn't matter how amazing a user flow or IA appear to be, if a site won't load, users leave.
-This is why keeping a strong [performance budget](http://csskarma.com/blog/performance-budget/) and testing metrics are so critically important to creating a great end-to-end experience for users (and generating revenue).
+This is why keeping a strong [performance budget](/blog/performance-budget/) and testing metrics are so critically important to creating a great end-to-end experience for users (and generating revenue).

 When looking into ways of testing front-end performance for an application I stumbled upon the [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API/Using_the_User_Timing_API), which is part of the [Performance Interface](https://developer.mozilla.org/en-US/docs/Web/API/Performance).
 At that point, I had never really dug into either of them, so I decided to share my research here.